humanlayer/genai-the-good-parts/README-pub.md

 1. Basic CLI use and managing projects with git
 2. Getting, writing, editing, and running python programs and dependencies
-3. For chapters on Retrieval Augmented Generation (5 and 6) you'll want a Basic background on machine learning and vector embeddings.
-[There is an excellent free course on this here](https://www.youtube.com/playlist?list=plzhqobowtqdnu6r1_67000dx_zcjb-3pi)
+3. For chapters on Retrieval Augmented Generation (RAG, Chapters 5 and 6) you'll want a basic background on machine learning and vector embeddings.
+[There is an excellent free course on this here.](https://www.youtube.com/playlist?list=plzhqobowtqdnu6r1_67000dx_zcjb-3pi)
-4. Interacting with REST APIs and Databases (but no API or Database in particular)
+4. Interacting with REST APIs and databases (but no API or database in particular)
 5. Basic familiarity with LLMs, having played with ChatGPT a bit is plenty

 You do not need:

-1. Academic background in AI or Machine Learning, beyond what is linked in #3 above
+1. An academic background in AI or Machine Learning, beyond what is linked in #3 above
-2. Access to GPUs for training / fine tuning
+2. Access to GPUs for training/fine-tuning

 ## What You'll Learn

 This course will touch on a few different topics, with the goal of giving you a general overview of what is possible.
 We won't go especially deep on any one topic.
-You will get sense of what is possible and how to go deeper on what that interests you.
+You will get sense of what is possible and how to go deeper on what interests you.

+You'll learn:

 1. How to interact with LLMs Programatically using python
 2. How to improve performance with some basic prompt engineering techniques
 3. How to expose LLMs to the outside world with Tool/Function Calling
 4. Techniques to build multi-agent systems to improve results and perform more complex tasks
-5. Advanced prompt engineering topics like chain of thought
+5. Advanced prompt engineering topics like chain-of-thought
-6. Using RAG to equip LLMS with contextual knowledge
+6. To use RAG to equip LLMS with contextual knowledge
-7. Building outer-loop agents that work in the background (rather than in chat interfaces)
+7. To build outer-loop agents that work in the background (rather than in chat interfaces)

-By the end of the course, you'll have built several complex LLM applications, and should feel confident to build LLM-based agents for your own or your customers' use cases.
+By the end of this course, you'll have built several complex LLM applications, and should feel confident to build LLM-based agents for your own or your customers' use cases.
 You'll be equipped to design AI-native solutions and weigh the tradeoffs between different approaches and frameworks.

 ## FAQ